leonciardo/leonciardo/README.md

-- 👋 Hi, I’m @leonciardo
+- 👋 Hi, My name is Leonardo Mesaglio

 - Completed courses so far: